Grace Lake Watershed Improvement Association Hubbard & Beltrami Counties, Minnesota · Since 1954

 0

-confirmed zebra mussels, starry stonewort, or Eurasian milfoil — thanks to inspections
+confirmed zebra mussels, starry stonewort, or Eurasian milfoil — reconfirmed by the 2026 survey

 On the calendarUpcoming events.

-See the Curly-leaf Response page for the latest update and background.
+See the Curly-leaf Response page for the life-cycle explanation.

 JUL